RobinMalfait/HoGent-Samenvattingen/2de-jaar/semester-I/Analyse-II.md

 Het minimaal werkbare product.
 Het allerkleinste, meest minimale, snelst te creëren product dat - en daar gaat het om - je meest urgente vraag beantwoordt: Waar heeft je klant behoefte aan?

-> "Prototyping aims to define, shape and ultimately create software to such an extent that it can be demonstrated, tested and validated."
+> “Prototyping aims to define, shape and ultimately create software to such an extent that it can be demonstrated, tested and validated.“
 >
-> "By prototyping a software product we take away assumptions we make about our product"
+> “By prototyping a software product we take away assumptions we make about our product“

 ![](https://robinmalfait.com/afbeeldingen/droplr/16Wil.png)